overthinker29/react-dropzone/README.md

 - `disableClick` - Clicking the `<Dropzone>` brings up the browser file picker.
 To disable, set to `true`.
 - `multiple` - To accept only a single file, set this to `false`.
-- 'disablePaste' - When you copy an image and paste it on the browser, the file will be uploaded.
+- `disablePaste` - When you copy an image and paste it on the browser, the file will be uploaded.
 To disable, set to 'true'.

 To show a preview of the dropped file while it uploads, use the `file.preview` property.
 Use `<img src={file.preview} />` to display a preview of the image dropped.